Personal Independence Payment

 Starting your claim

 You can start your claim by phoning the Personal Independence Payment claim line free on 0800 917 2222 (textphone 0800 917 7777).
+If you’re in Northern Ireland, you’ll need to phone 0800 012 1573 (textphone 0800 012 1574).
 During this call, which should last about 15 minutes, you’ll be asked for some basic information, including questions relating to the special rules if they’re relevant.
 The date of your claim will be the date of this phone call, as long as you provide the information required.
 There’s no possibility of backdating a claim for Personal Independence Payment to an earlier date.

 You’ll need to give the following information when you call:

-- If you’ve been abroad for four weeks or more in the last three years (including the dates and reasons for travel).
+- If you’ve been abroad for any period in the last three years (including the dates and reasons for travel).